How Amazon is trying to make the world fall in love with its robots

 Proteus and its wider deployment marks a major breakthrough for Amazon, which is already the largest manufacturer of industrial robotics.
 But it will also attempt to humanise the robots, to ensure that Amazon workers are happy with them driving around their feet.

-That is part of the mission to “make Proteus loveable”, according to Julie Mitchell, a director at Amazon Robotics who helped bring the machine to life.
+That is part of the mission to “make Proteus lovable”, according to Julie Mitchell, a director at Amazon Robotics, who helped bring the machine to life.
 Making it so was one of the key guiding principles behind the development of the machine, she says.

-“That was our whole idea,” she says this week at Amazon’s Delivering the Future event, during which it reveals its plans to bring new technology to the logistics that get a package from the seller to your house.
+“That was our whole idea,” she said last week at Amazon’s Delivering the Future event, during which it revealed its plans to bring new technology to the logistics that get a package from the seller to your house.
 “We wanted to make Proteus lovable.”

 That includes putting a face and eyes onto the robot, and noises that come out of it as it moves around and clears its way.
 It all helps safety by ensuring that human employees are aware of the robot – but it also helps humanise them too.